alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ### MFA Configuation
 1. Configure MFA settings:
-    - Open Powershell as an administrator
+    - Open Powershell (on the SHM NPS server) as an administrator
     - Run `& "C:\Program Files\Microsoft\AzureMfa\Config\AzureMfaNpsExtnConfigSetup.ps1"`
     - Enter `A` when prompted
     - If you are prompted to add webpages to exceptions then accept them.